 If that last scenario applies, you were enticed by the company’s direct response marketing—a form of advertising designed specifically to elicit an immediate response from a prospect.
-Such tactics may not pull at the heartstrings quite like big-budget brand building initiatives—the ones you might see illuminating Times Square or running throughout the Super Bowl—yet for many advertisers, they are the bread and butter of growth and nurture campaign programs.
+Such tactics may not pull at the heartstrings quite like big-budget brand-building initiatives—the ones you might see illuminating Times Square or running throughout the Olympics—yet for many advertisers, they are the bread and butter of growth and nurture campaign programs.
 When rolled out correctly, direct response marketing can be a highly effective means of quickly generating leads and guiding target audiences through the sales funnel.

 So, what are the components of direct response marketing?
-What benefits does it offer businesses?
+What benefits does it offer brands?
 On what channels is it best to deploy?
-And what are some direct response best practices?
+And what are some examples of direct response marketing and best practices advertisers can apply to their campaigns?
 Read on for answers to all these questions, and more!

-Consumers today are savvy, well-informed, and deliberate in their buying choices.
+Consumers today want trustworthiness, personalization, and more control throughout their buying journey.
 They like to independently navigate their way to a purchase decision (particularly those in B2B) and expect brands to educate and inspire them on their journey rather than simply market their commodities and value propositions.

 There are occasions when the boundaries of direct response marketing become blurred and overlap into the realm of traditional brand-building.
-Indeed, both look to foster engagement, both look to build brand affinity, and both look to strengthen brand reputation.
-The major distinguishing feature between the two, though, is prioritization—direct response ads aim to invite an instant action with a focus on generating quick results.
+Indeed, both look to foster engagement, build brand affinity, and strengthen brand reputation.
+The major distinguishing feature between the two, though, is prioritization—direct response ads aim to drive an instant action with a focus on generating quick results.
 Typically, they feature three core components:

-This type of marketing works best when you make a specific offer to prospects.
-In other words, you should be driving them to download one eBook, register for one webinar, sign up to one educational program, buy one product... you get the idea.
+Direct response marketing works best when you make one specific offer to prospects.
+In other words, you should be driving them to download one e-book, register for one webinar, sign up for one educational program, buy one product...
+You get the idea.

 Since direct response ads have dedicated correlated actions, it’s simple to track the engagement you’ve generated from each campaign.
 The resulting data can empower you with a sense of how successful it was—insights that can help you understand the effectiveness of your copy and the attractiveness of your offer in terms of delivering value and inciting action.

-For example, let’s say you’re running a promotion for your new whitepaper on Facebook, LinkedIn, and Google: a simple split test of the same ad displayed in three places.
-Either by running promotional codes or QR codes on the front end, implementing UTM codes on the back end, or setting up a corresponding landing page, you can measure exactly which media is prompting the most impressions and conversions in real-time.
+For example, let’s say you’re running a promotion for your new whitepaper on Facebook, LinkedIn, and Google.
+Deploy a simple split test of the same ad displayed in three places.
+Either by running promotional codes or QR codes on the front end, implementing UTM codes on the back end, or setting up a corresponding landing page, you can measure exactly which media is prompting the most impressions and conversions in real time.
 From there, you can glean what’s working and what’s not, and then either quickly optimize (or remove) ads that aren’t meeting your ROI goals.

-With Google’s plans to sunset third-party cookies edging ever nearer, and Apple’s iOS 14 allowing users to opt-out of app tracking, so much importance lies in the hands of first-party data.
+With Google’s plans to sunset third-party cookies edging ever nearer, and with Apple allowing users to opt out of app tracking starting back with iOS 14, so much importance lies in the hands of first-party data.
 The transparent, opt-in nature of direct response ads means that brands can quickly amass a high-value, high-quality first-party data stockpile with minimal privacy issues.

-A recent study from Google frames the benefits of adopting such tactics, finding that brands leveraging first-party data in advanced marketing activations were able to achieve a 2.9X revenue uplift and a 1.5X increase in cost savings.
+The benefits of adopting such tactics are clear: Retail brands leveraging first-party data in advanced marketing activations have shown to achieve a 3-5% revenue and profit uplift.
 With a treasure trove of first-party data in your arsenal, you have the key to future-proofing your marketing performance for the cookieless world.

-After a prospect has made the decision to respond to your call-to-action, the door is open to follow up with that person and foster a deep relationship built around compelling touchpoints.
-Having established a direct line of communication, you can continue your bilateral dialogue by providing further relevant content or other products and services they might find valuable.
-Cross-sells, upsells, drip campaigns, free offers, discounts—these are just some of the tools you can embrace to turn a prospect into a life-long customer and a true brand advocate.
+After a prospect has made the decision to respond to your call to action, the door is open to follow up with that person and foster a meaningful relationship built around intentional touchpoints.
+Having established a direct line of communication, you can continue your dialogue by providing relevant content or other products and services they might find valuable.
+Cross-sells, upsells, drip campaigns, free offers, discounts—these are just some of the tools you can embrace to turn a prospect into a lifelong customer and a true brand advocate.